In looking for an Income School Project 24 review, you've probably seen this question asked a lot in forums:

 It's poorly optimized and the highest speed I achieved with Lighthouse was 26% - an embarassing result.

-That being said, I have very little respect or time for Wordpress anymore no matter which theme is being used.
+That being said, Wordpress is for losers no matter which theme is being used. 😄

 It's a bloated mess and a security headache no matter how much you optimize it.

-If you were really determined to use Wordpress, I'm sure there are minimalist themes out there that would give you a slightly higher score than Acabado.
+If you were really determined to use Wordpress, I'm sure there are minimalist themes out there that would give you a slightly higher score than Acabado (or you could code your own).

 As for reviewing Income School (Project 24), these guys know what they're talking about.